redealumni/money_talks_cse/README.md

 # MoneyTalks

-A simple common interface for payment gateways.
+A simple common interface for payment service providers.
 Don't let a specific vendor hold you hostage.
-Payment gateways integration don't have to be painful.
+Payment gateway integration should not be painful.
 MoneyTalks lets you attach vendor-specific code to your app and integrate seamlessly with ActiveRecord through a clean and simple interface.
 If your provider is still not supported feel free to contribute